 All ingredients must be listed in descending order by weight, including added water.
-The ingredient listed first is present in the largest amount.
-So if sugar is the first ingredient it means that sugar is the main ingredient and the product is high in sugar.
-The ingredient listed last is present in the smallest amount.
+The ingredient listed first is the one that was present in the largest amount when the product was manufactured.
+So if sugar is the first ingredient, it means that sugar is the main ingredient and the product is high in sugar.
+The ingredient listed last was present in the smallest amount.

 Nutritional informational panels

 All foods have to list seven food components on their nutritional information panels – energy (kilojoules), protein, total fat, saturated fat, total carbohydrates, sugars and sodium.
-Manufacturers might decide to include other nutrients, like fibre and calcium, too.
+Manufacturers might decide to include other nutrients too, including fibre and calcium.

 Comparing the nutritional information on different food products helps you work out the healthiest choice.
-All you need to do is see which one has lower saturated fat, lower sodium, lower sugar and higher fibre.
+The healthiest choices have lower saturated fat, lower sodium, lower sugar and higher fibre.

-When you’re comparing two products, look at the ‘per 100 gm’ information on each, rather than the ‘per serving’ information.
+When you’re comparing two products, look at the ‘per 100 gm’ or ‘per 100 ml’ information on each, rather than the ‘per serving’ information.
 This way you can compare the same thing on each product.

 Things to look out for on food labels: energy, fat, sugar and salt

-Manufacturers can list fat, sugar or salt content under different names.
-This means that these food components might seem ‘hidden’ on the nutritional information panel or ingredient list.
+Manufacturers can list fat, sugar or salt content under different names depending on the ingredient used in the product.
+This means that these food components might seem ‘hidden’ on the ingredient list.
 These components might go by different names – but whatever they’re called, high fat, sugar and salt content generally means the food is less healthy.

-Fat might also be called beef fat, butter, shortening, coconut, palm oil, copha, cream, dripping, lard, mayonnaise, sour cream, vegetable oils and fats, hydrogenated oils, full cream milk powder, egg or mono/di/triglycerides.
+Fat might be listed as beef fat, butter, shortening, coconut, palm oil, copha, cream, dripping, lard, mayonnaise, sour cream, vegetable oils and fats, hydrogenated oils, full cream milk powder, egg or mono/di/triglycerides.

-Sugar might be called brown sugar, corn syrup, dextrose, disaccharides, fructose, glucose, golden syrup, honey, fruit juice concentrate, fruit syrup, lactose, malt, maltose, mannitol, maple syrup, molasses, monosaccharides, raw sugar, sorbitol or xylitol.
+Sugar might be listed as brown sugar, corn syrup, dextrose, disaccharides, fructose, glucose, golden syrup, honey, fruit juice concentrate, fruit syrup, lactose, malt, maltose, mannitol, maple syrup, molasses, monosaccharides, raw sugar, sorbitol or xylitol.

 Salt might be listed as baking powder, booster, celery salt, garlic salt, sodium, meat or yeast extract, onion salt, MSG, rock salt, sea salt, sodium bicarbonate, sodium metabisulphite, sodium nitrate, nitrate or stock cubes.

-You can get a list of food additive names, numbers and common uses from the Food Standards Australia New Zealand food additives webpage.
+You can get a list of food additive names, numbers and common uses from Food Standards Australia New Zealand – Additives.

 Food allergy information

-Just nine foods cause 90% of all food allergic reactions – peanuts, tree nuts, shellfish, fish, cow’s milk, hen’s eggs, soybeans, sesame and wheat.
+Nine foods cause 90% of all food allergic reactions – peanuts, tree nuts, shellfish, fish, cow’s milk, eggs, soybeans, sesame and wheat.
 If these ingredients are in a food product, manufacturers must say so, no matter how small the amount.